eNMS-automation/eNMS/docs/source/automation/servicetypes/unix_command.md

 Configuration parameters for creating this service instance:

 - `Command`: UNIX command to run on the server.
-- `Approved by an Admin user`:  That box must be ticked by an admin user for the service to be allowed to run.
-A non-admin user cannot save a service if it is ticked, meaning that each time a Unix Command service is edited, it must be re-approved.
+- `Approved by an Admin user`: A Unix Command service can only be run if this box is checked.
+Whenever a Unix Command service is edited or duplicated by a non-admin user, it must be re-approved.

+!!! note

+    When a non-admin user edits via the edit panel, the "Approved by admin" checkbox must be unchecked to validate the form.
+When a Unix Command service is deep-copied into a workflow, that property will be automatically unchecked.

 !!! note